Woodsyanna

 You will be amazed at what you need to learn and the time you have to invest.
 It takes alot of commitment to study and husbandry so I suggest you start out with showing a cat in Premiership ( spay/neuter) and get a feel for everything first.

-Health & nutrition come first in a program - that should be your focus when starting out.
+Health & nutrition need to be your priority to have as healthy a program as possible - that should be your focus when starting out.
 After all, you have nothing without that foundation.
-You can also be wiped out before you start if you do not study and educate yourself.
+You can be wiped out before you start if you do not study and educate yourself.

 You will also need to be able to prove to those whose cats you inquire about for your new program, that you are responsible and serious.
-You've got to show your cats to have their quality judged to ensure you are breeding towards the standard.
+As a breeder, you are expected to show your cats to have their quality judged to ensure you are breeding towards the standard.
 A quality animal is hard to come by, we don't just give them to anyone.

 Many breeders will also only place whole males in